southrivertech/titansftp.pub/cloud-marketplace/readme.md

 # <img src="https://southrivertech.com/software/nextgen/titanftp/titanftp48.png" alt="Titan FTP Server logo"> Titan FTP Server - Cloud Marketplace Repository</img>

-This repository contains various documents and utilities for users of our cloud offerings.
+This repository contains various documents and utilities for users of our Titan SFTP Server cloud marketplace offerings.

-We currently offer our product line on the Amazon AWS Marketplace, Microsoft Azure Marketplace, and Google Cloud Marketplace.
-On each Cloud Marketplace, there will be Windows and Linux versions of the products.
+Titan SFTP Server is currently available the Amazon AWS Marketplace, Microsoft Azure Marketplace, and Google Cloud Marketplace.
+On each Cloud Marketplace, there will be Windows and Linux versions of the products and various editions which have been pre-configured and tuned for various uses.

 ## Titan FTP Server - CUCM Edition (tncucm)